uPVC vs Aluminium Windows: The 2026 Guide

 Many homeowners successfully mix materials, using highly cost-effective uPVC flush windows alongside structurally strong aluminium bifold doors.

-6. Durability, Lifespan & Maintenance
+6. Lifespan, Durability & Maintenance

 A professionally installed, high-quality uPVC window will reliably last between 20 and 30 years.
 The material completely resists rotting and easily withstands harsh British weather.
 The only minor potential issue involves standard white uPVC, which can occasionally begin to fade or yellow slightly after several decades of intense UV exposure.